OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 **Design from Trust redesigns systems from an assumption that most people who will touch the system have good intent.** They want to enjoy the system's benefits, and may even wish to help improve it.
 Instead of designing systems as if everyone is potentially a bad actor, DfT flips the script, and deals with the bad actors later.

-Trust has countless facets, from improving interpersonal trust to building high-trust teams, using transparency to increase trust, designing the [appearance]() of trust (why bank buildings used to have Greek columns), and revealing and fixing defects in a system to raise long-term trust.
+Trust has countless facets, from improving interpersonal trust to building high-trust teams, using transparency to increase trust, designing the *appearance* of trust (why bank buildings used to have Greek columns), and revealing and fixing defects in a system to raise long-term trust.
 The facet that Design from Trust focuses on is systems design that depends on trust.

 What's crazy about DfT is that redesigning systems with it has positive effects on many of the other facets; trust compounds.
 For example, empowering everyone to stop the assembly line builds high-trust teams and improves product quality.
 Hosting Unconferences (instead of programming every moment of an event with famous speakers, fancy panels, and guided exercises) is a gesture of trust to your participants, and engages them by sharing the responsibility for the event with them.
 Adopting Open Source software or Workplace Democracy directly increases transparency — and trust.
-Addressing problems in a system's design can resolve problems that are "downstream."
+Addressing problems in a system's *design* can resolve problems that are "downstream."

 Most systems telegraph their distrust through their design, through the glaring or subtle elements that tell us to stay in our lane, not question the system, or obey a signal instead of connecting with others.
 That starts a downward spiral, since many people treated as untrustworthy won't have many reasons to behave better.
+We respond to the way we are treated.
+Approach me looking for the best in me and I'll try to live up to your expectations; approach me as if I'm a thief or criminal and I'm likely to disconnect, or worse.

 ## The role of risk